Who is leading this project?

 The Siler Yard aims to address both these needs by providing its residents with additional valuable resources such as workshop and studio space as well as professional development assistance.
 Some of these resources will be shared, both between residents and with the larger community.
 By designing the project to serve a concentration of people with similar needs, we can stretch our resources to deliver more value to residents while creating the additional result of bolstering the local economy.

 What does “shared resources” mean?
 How will the project serve the community beyond just its residents?

-In addition to private live/work rental units, the Siler Yard will contain a “shared resources” building that will house an advance makerspace led by MAKE Santa Fe that will be free for residents and open to the larger community.
+In addition to private live/work rental units, the Siler Yard will contain a “shared resources” building that will house a makerspace led by MAKE Santa Fe that will be free for residents and open to the larger community.
 These resources include specialized workshop/studio space for activities not well suited for live work units.
 Residents will have access to advanced computer controlled machinery such as 3D printers, laser cutters, CNC routers, as well as wood, metal, and fabric workshops.
 This building will also include space for events, meetings, and instructional workshops.
-This space will serve as the hub for delivery of entrepreneurial and professional development support resources, workshops and classes.
+It will also serve as the hub for delivery of entrepreneurial and professional development support resources, workshops and classes.

 How will this project be funded?